jeffpar/pcjs.v1/README.md

 Debugging PCjs
 ---

 NOTE: The following information assumes you're running Node as your local web server, not Jekyll.
-You can still debug PCjs while running Jekyll, using `http://localhost:4000/` and your favorite web browser's Developer Tools, but none of the special server or client features discussed below will be available.
+You can certainly debug PCjs while running Jekyll (ideally with `--config _config.yml,_developer.yml`), using `http://localhost:4000/` and your favorite web browser's Developer Tools, but none of the special server or client features discussed below will be available.

 ### Server Components